-Like Gouda, a region in Holland, Quimper (pronounced "kem-pair") doesn't refer to simply one factory or maker producing faience (tin-glazed) wares.
+Similar to Limoges, which is a region in France rather than a brand, Quimper (pronounced "kem-pair") doesn't refer to simply one factory or maker that produced faience (tin-glazed) wares.
 It’s actually a French town where this particular style of hand glazed pottery, sometimes referred to as Quimperware, was made by a number of different potters.

 Quimper's Colorful Wares

 This colorful pottery is known for its hand decorated designs reflecting the culture of the Brittany region of France.